alexmarqs/zod-config/README.md

 ### Silent mode

-You can use the `silent` flag in the adapters to avoid any internal logs if the adapter fails.
-Example with the built-in `envAdapter`:
+By default we log warnings internally if an adapter fails.
+You can use the `silent` flag to avoid logs if adapter fails.

 ```ts
 import { z } from 'zod';